AutoCheck: Automatically Identifying Variables for Checkpointing by Data Dependency Analysis

+\textbf{Index}.
+We also do checkpoint to the induction variables of the main computation loop (only the outermost loop of the main computation loop).
+And we use llvm-pass-loop API for identification.
 This is a separate case.
 The reason is that in a restart, we can direct the execution to the iteration where it dropped out because of the failure.
 For example, as shown in Figure~\ref{fig:example_code}, Line 13 is the `for' conditional statement of the main computation loop, in which `$it$' is the induction variable to checkpoint.

 The critical variables for checkpointing are summarized in Figure~\ref{fig:variablestype}.
 Consequently, for the example code in Figure~\ref{fig:example_code}, whose DDG is in Figure~\ref{fig:ddg_analysis}(d), based on the proposed principles, we should checkpoint variables `$r$', `$a$', `$sum$' and `$it$'.